ortexx/metastocle/README.md

 This is only part of the ability to work with collections and documents.

 ## Browser client
 You can also use the client in a browser.
 Look at the description of the [spreadable](https://github.com/ortexx/spreadable/) library.
 In window you  have __window.ClientMetastocle__ instead of __window.ClientSpreadable__.
-The prepared file name is __metastocle.client.min.js__.
+The prepared file name is __metastocle.client.js__.

 ## How it works